|Stream A - Future-state Security

 A rare mix of brains and beauty, Ms Lamarr never received a cent from any of her inventions.
 Hedy and George signed over the rights to frequency hopping spread spectrum to the US Navy, but the invention was so far ahead of its time that the Navy didn’t initially understand what it had.

 We’ll cover her story, the invention and how it relates to security for the mobile, connected world of 2014 and beyond.

 The hugely popular COSAC "rump" is an informal rapid-fire session in which participants give very short presentations on recent results, work in progress, and any other topic of interest to the COSAC community.

 Presentations may be purely technical, entirely management oriented in nature, or of any combination of approaches or perspectives.
 Those wishing to give a talk at the rump session must submit a short abstract, no more than one page long, according to one of the following procedures:

 Submissions should include a requested amount of time for the presentation.
-An anticipated maximum of five minutes will be allocated for each presentation.
+An anticipated maximum of four minutes will be allocated for each presentation.